home-assistant/home-assistant.io/source/_components/orangepi_gpio.markdown

   default: "`false` (ACTIVE HIGH)"
 {% endconfiguration %}

-Compared to the [Raspberry Pi GPIO](/components/rpi_gpio/) component, this component does not support pull-up resistors or port debouncing.
+Compared to the [Raspberry Pi GPIO](/components/rpi_gpio/) component, this integration does not support pull-up resistors or port debouncing.
 Use external pull-ups and external port-debouncing.

 ## {% linkable_title Pin_mode %}